Cover for Timothy Rhoton's Obituary

 August 3, 1943 — October 5, 2025

 Timothy Phil Rhoton was born August 3, 1943; the seventh of eight children to Wilson Dow Rhoton and Serena Lila Penrod.
+Both were from White Mountain pioneer families.
 He joined his 3 brothers, Verl, Rex, and Kent; and his sisters, Colleen, and the twins Carolyn and Marilyn.
 His youngest brother and best friend Tommy arrived 18 mos. later.
 They were inseparable growing up.

 Tim graduated from Lakeside High School in 1961, Valedictorian of his class.
 He was incredibly proud to be a Yellow Jacket and helped bring home the state Class C championship in 6-man football in 1959.
 He was a devoted Blue Ridge fan throughout his life, and always supported the athletics programs.
 He very seldom missed a football playoff or State Wrestling tournament.
 He was their #1FAN for years.
 He kept nearly every program from playoff/state events and would always fill out the tournament brackets in the back so he would remember who placed where.
-He was always at practice as soon as football camp began in the summer.
+He was always at practice as soon as football camp began in the summer and every evening after work for the football season.

-After returning home in 1969, Tim went back to work with Navopache Electric as a staker for the field engineer at the time, his brother Kent Rhoton.
-He devoted over 37 years of service, enjoyed several promotions and eventually retired as the Manager of Engineering in 2006.
-He loved his job, and loved the people he worked with and like many others that crossed paths with Tim, became family.
+After returning home in June of 1969, Tim went back to work with Navopache Electric as a staker for the engineering department.
+He and his brother Kent Rhoton walked every mile of proposed new power lines for the Navopache service area, which after creating maps and survey plans would be ready for the line crew.
+He received an official promotion to field engineer some years later, a roll in which he would serve until the early 2000's when he was offered the job of Manager of Engineering.
+He devoted over 37 years of service and retired in 2006.
+He loved his job, and loved the people he worked with, and like many others that crossed paths with Tim, became family.

 Retirement was a blessing two-fold, as it came one month before Chickie was diagnosed with breast cancer.
 Tim took such good care of her during her treatment.
 He would make breakfast every day, and if you asked grandson Danner what he had at Grandma & Grandpa's, he'd always reply "Eggs again" with a smirk.
 They made it through that year (and many more after) together, stronger.
 Chickie is still with us and cancer free.